fzerocentral/fzerocentral/rules/gx.md

 1. The use of cheat devices such as Action Replay are forbidden on all of the ladders.
 If it is suspected that a cheat device has been used, then that player will have their times removed from the ladder.

-    - NOTE: An exception has been made to F-ZERO GX, as Action Replay is the only method available to unlock the Japanese AX event parts.
-Players should use the AR only once to unlock them.
+    - EXCEPTION: Action Replay may only be used to unlock the event-exclusive custom parts (gold colored) in the shop on your GX save file.
+After you buy these parts from the shop, you will not need codes to use them.
+See [CGN's article](https://crazygamenerd.web.fc2.com/FZGX_SP_Machines.html) about these "Special Machine Parts" for tutorials on how to access the parts, with or without AR.

 ## USB/SD Loader Rules